Safety & Security

 For more information about your safety on campus, visit UBC Campus Security.

 For any crime, it is never the fault of the victim.
-These preventative measures will not stop every crime from happening.
-But by working together proactively, we can ensure a safer community at UBC.
+These preventative measures won’t stop every crime from happening.
+But by working together proactively, we can all ensure a safer community at UBC.

 Emergency Contacts